-- 24 months minimum in accredited core clinical pharmacology training positions: o can include 12 months maximum in research (at the discretion of the ATC) - 12 months maximum in approved non-core training position.
-The following may be suitable non-core training for clinical pharmacology: - clinical training in all Advanced Training specialties or additional time in clinical pharmacology training - research as part of study towards a Doctorate or Master's degree relevant to clinical pharmacology
+- 24 months minimum in accredited core clinical pharmacology training positions: - can include 12 months maximum in research (at the discretion of the Advanced Training Committee). - 12 months maximum in approved non-core training position.
+The following may be suitable non-core training for clinical pharmacology: - clinical training in all Advanced Training specialties, or additional time in clinical pharmacology training - research as part of study towards a doctorate or master's degree relevant to clinical pharmacology.